-We have audited the accompanying financial statements of Otsego County Capital Resource Corporation (OCCRC) as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise OCCRC's basic financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of Otsego County Capital Resource Corporation (OCCRC) as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise OCCRC's basic financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of OCCRC as of December 31, 2021 and 2020, and the respective changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of OCCRC as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.